 What is ADHD?

-Attention deficit hyperactivity disorder (ADHD) is a developmental disorder that can affect both children and adults.
-The conditions are typically characterised by difficulties in concentrating, problems with speech and actions (known as hyperactivity), and impulsive behaviour.
+ADHD is a developmental disorder that can affect both children and adults.
+The condition is typically characterised by difficulties in concentrating, problems with speech and actions (known as hyperactivity), and impulsive behaviour.

 What are Adult ADHD Symptoms?